Tony Lochhead

-Tony James Lochhead (born 12 January 1982) is a New Zealand former professional footballer who appeared with the New Zealand national football team.
+Tony James Lochhead (born 12 January 1982) is a New Zealand former professional footballer who appeared with the New Zealand men's national football team.

 Early life and education

 Lochhead was born on 12 January 1982 in Tauranga, New Zealand.
 He was a student at Otumoetai College in Tauranga, where he played football and volleyball.

 Lochhead went to the United States in 2001 to study at the University of California, Santa Barbara.
 He was a student-athlete and played college soccer for the UC Santa Barbara Gauchos men's soccer team.
-He was a member of the team from 2001 to 2004, starting all 83 games he played, and set a school record for total minutes.
-Lochhead was named first-team All-Big West Conference in 2003, and was a second team All-American and the Big West Defensive Player of the Year in 2004.
-As a senior, Lochhead lead UCSB to the finals of the 2004 NCAA Division I Men's Soccer Championship where the team fell in penalty kicks.
+He was a team member from 2001 to 2004, starting all 83 games he played, and set a school record for total minutes.
+Lochhead was named first-team All-Big West Conference in 2003, and was a second-team All-American and the Big West Defensive Player of the Year in 2004.
+As a senior, Lochhead led UCSB to the finals of the 2004 NCAA Division I Men's Soccer Championship where the team fell in penalty kicks.